Electrical, plumbing, gas-fitting and auto gas-fitting licence

 - Read the Personal Information Protection Statement

 - Practitioners must also scan and save (computer or storage device like a USB) a digital copy of a passport sized photograph for a Tasmanian licence ID card.
 The photo must be certified by a Justice of the Peace (JP) or Commissioner for Declarations.
-This is not needed if you visit Service Tasmania shop (external link) to prove your identity and have your photo taken (application only)

 - Scan and save (computer or storage device like a USB) a digital copy of their insurance certificate (Contractor only)